Groovy Tutorial: Map Example

 Add Item to a Map

-To add the item to a map is very simple.
-There are few ways to add item or values to a map.
+Adding the item to a map is very simple.
+There are a few ways to add items or values to a map.
 The first way is using the square brackets for the key.

 def productMap = [prodName: "iPhone X"]